29 min read

 Before public launch, recruit 5-10 founding vendors who understand the vision and will actively populate the marketplace with quality products and genuine community engagement.
 These founding vendors should be active community members who bring credibility, not just inventory.
 The difference matters: an active community member who becomes a vendor brings their existing community relationships to the marketplace; a cold vendor recruited purely for their product catalog has no community stake and will leave if sales are slow in the early months.
 Recruit from within your existing community wherever possible.

 Ongoing growth is primarily a community management job, not a technical one.
-Moderate content actively, highlight top sellers through community features and activity feed posts, run community challenges that involve both vendors and buyers, and look for ways to connect members with each other in contexts that are not purely transactional.
-The community layer is your defensible advantage against standalone marketplaces and e-commerce stores.
+Moderate content actively, highlight top sellers through community features and activity feed posts, run community challenges that involve both vendors and buyers, and look for ways to connect members in contexts that are not purely transactional.
+The community layer is your defensible advantage against standalone marketplaces and generic e-commerce stores.
 Protect that advantage by investing in community health as actively as you invest in technical improvements.

-Common Mistakes When Building a BuddyBoss Marketplace
+Common Mistakes When Building a Community Marketplace

 Having seen many community marketplace builds, the same mistakes appear repeatedly.
 Most of them are not technical mistakes - they are decisions that seem reasonable in the planning phase but create serious problems once real vendors and buyers arrive.